Strong start to growing season for local farms; rains needed soon

 “Corn and soybeans have the biggest market.
 We’re set up well in this area,” Annexstad said.
 “We have two soybean crush plants in Mankato.
 We have a strong ethanol hold in Winthrop, Janesville, Lake Crystal.
 We’ve got rail loading facilities — probably four within driving distance.
 And we’ve got barge loading facilities in Savage and the Twin Cities.”

 And for the region’s two big crops, there’s a sunny disposition in 2021.
-The United States Department of Agriculture reported about 60% of corn and 23% of soybeans had been planted nationwide as of April 30; Nicollet County is probably closer to 90% on corn and 70% on beans.
+The United States Department of Agriculture reported about 60% of corn and 23% of soybeans had been planted nationwide as of April 30; Nicollet and Le Sueur County were probably closer to 90% on corn and 70% on beans.
 That’s about as good of a start as can be asked.
 But, of course, any farmer can tell you Mother Nature is a fickle force.

 “Things can change on a dime,” Annexstad said, “but today it looks good.”